-Univ’s Development Office organises a wide range of events for alumni, including year and subject group reunions, seminars and sporting events.
+Univ’s Development Office organises a wide range of alumni events, including year and subject group reunions, seminars and sporting events.

 Reunions often take the form of a lunch, afternoon tea or dinner, and frequently include a presentation by a Fellow or other member of the College, or a seminar.